ptala/PTALA/README.md

 > Scale the image down to an appropriate size to fit on the Client page along with all the other logos.
 > Export the scaled down image as SVG.
 > Copy the resulting SVG to img/client-logos folder in the repo.
-> We need two copies of the SVG, named as <clientname>_default.svg and <clientname>_hover.svg where <clientname> must be replaced with the actual client name in lowercase, no spaces or underscores in the <clientname>
+> We need two copies of the SVG, named as clientname_default.svg and clientname_hover.svg where clientname must be replaced with the actual client name in lowercase, no spaces or underscores in the clientname
 > For example, qualcomm_default.svg and qualcomm_hover.svg
-> Edit the <clientname>_default.svg file to make the image grayscale.
+> Edit the clientname_default.svg file to make the image grayscale.
+> The clientname_hover.svg file must NOT be edited at all - it must still show the color logo.
 > To make the image grayscale, replace the fill statements with  fill="#F3F1EF" except where fill="#FFFFFF"

 > http://www.imagemagick.org/Usage/draw/#svg